Casio fx-991MS Tips and Tricks

 2. Enter the number of variables, which is also the number of equations (2 or 3)

-To solve an arbitrary equations of one variable:
+To solve an arbitrary equation of one variable:

 1. Enter the equation on the formula line. (e.g., 3X−8=5)